osl_dynamics.models.hmm#

 Returns:

-• alpha (list of np.ndarray) – Session-specific mixing coefficients.
-Each element has shape (n_samples, n_modes).
+• alpha (list of np.ndarray) – Session-specific state probabilities.
+Each element has shape (n_samples, n_states).

 • means (np.ndarray) – Session-specific means.
 Shape is (n_sessions, n_states, n_channels).